-Is attending Alcoholics Anonymous (AA) meetings a part of your alcohol addiction treatment plan but you’re not sure how effective it is?
+Is attending an Alcoholics Anonymous program (AA) a part of your alcohol addiction treatment plan but you’re not sure how effective it is?
 Alcohol use disorder (AUD) affects millions of US adults and the drinking habit can be difficult to kick.
 The challenges increase the need for those in recovery to attend sober groups such as AA and other aftercare programs.

 These programs can help those in recovery maintain their sobriety by offering ongoing support and a safe, judgment-free environment to discuss their struggles.

 What Is Alcoholics Anonymous?

 AA is a non-religious, apolitical international fellowship of sobriety seekers founded in 1925.
 It’s a free program and membership is open to anyone, regardless of age, who wants to end their drinking problem.
 Weekly AA meetings are held at places such as local churches, community centers, and parking lots.
 Some are open to the public and some are closed meetings only for AA members.
 All you need to qualify for membership is to be an alcoholic and have a desire to stop drinking.
-The fellowship uses the 12 step and 12 Traditions principles to promote sobriety through spiritual growth.
+The fellowship uses the 12-step and 12 Traditions principles to promote sobriety through spiritual growth.

 Does Alcoholics Anonymous Work?

 AA has been in existence for 86 years and has more than 100,000 groups worldwide.
 This may be a sign that it works, but it is not conclusive.
 In fact, many drug and alcohol rehab programs now include Alcoholics Anonymous meetings as an aspect of self-help therapy and peer support.